Our Process

 4. Other contributors, such as editors or translators.

-5. Version of the source, such as a second edition.
+5. The version of the source, such as a second edition.

 6. Publication date.

-7. Location of publication, such as the name of the publisher or the URL for an online source.
+7. Location of publication, such as the publisher’s name or the URL for an online source.

 8. Page numbers (if applicable).